Skip to main content

 RQ is currently not supported for the flat index type.

-RQ can be enabled at collection creation time:
+RQ can be enabled at collection creation time through the collection definition:

 from weaviate.classes.config import Configure, Property, DataType